 - providing you with the services described in your policy documents.

-b) Where we have a justifiable reason, such as:
+b) Where we have a justifiable reason (also known as a legitimate interest), such as:

 - keeping records about you and our correspondence with you as well as your current and past insurance policies and history of insurance claims.
 This is so that we can appropriately and effectively manage our relationship with you as well as satisfy any legal and regulatory obligations we may have to keep such records.

-- preventing and detecting fraud, financial crime and anti money-laundering.
+- preventing and detecting fraud, financial crime and money laundering.
 We may use your personal information to prevent fraud and in doing so may:

-- collect personal information about you from databases as described in this notice and from publically available sources (such as social media and networking sites);
+- collect personal information about you from databases as described in this policy and from publically available sources (such as the open electoral register and social media and networking sites);

 - check your personal information against databases including databases showing no claims discount entitlement and driving licence records;